R1EHB/R-MD-LaTeX/compilercheck.md

 ## R-LaTeX test

-This test will check for both the proper installation of MikTeX and the `knitr` R package.
+This test will check for both the proper installation of both MikTeX and the `knitr` R package.
 If you are comfortable using RStudio, follow the RStudio instructions.

 1. Make sure you have already installed the package `knitr` in R.
 1. Start up RStudio.
 1. Go to Tools > Options > Sweave and change the default option for weaving Rnw documents from Sweave to `knitr`.
 If this does not work, you may not have installed `knitr` in R.